BlockchainCommons/GordianSeedTool-iOS/README.md

 * The first time the app runs a license acceptance screen displays and must be accepted to continue.
 * The Settings > Erase All Data explanation has been clarified.
 * A scanned `crypto-request` for a HDKey that does not contain a source fingerprint will now cause the user to be asked to choose a seed from which to perform the key derivation.
-    * To facilitate testing, there is an additional "Derivation Requests.pdf" file that contais requests for keys without a source fingerprint: https://github.com/BlockchainCommons/GordianGuardian-iOS/tree/master/Testing
+    * To facilitate testing, there is an additional "Derivation Requests.pdf" file that contains requests for keys without a source fingerprint: https://github.com/BlockchainCommons/GordianGuardian-iOS/tree/master/Testing
 * UI elements throughout the app now have accessibility metadata.
-This won't be visible to typical users, but faciliates using the app with VoiceOver and other Apple assistive technologies, and also helps automate the production of App Store screen shots.
+This won't be visible to typical users, but facilitates using the app with VoiceOver and other Apple assistive technologies, and also helps automate the production of App Store screen shots.
 * Fixed bug where displayed QR code was supposed to be `ur:crypto-response` but was instead the bare requested `crypto-seed` or `crypto-hdkey` without being wrapped in the `crypto-response`.
 * Added button to copy displayed `ur:crypto-response`s to the clipboard.